adye1/kuberneteschallenge/README.md

 ## This is my repository for tackling the Kubernetes Challenge
 ### links for this can be found at [projects/kubernetes/cloud-resume-challenge.md](https://github.com/cloudresumechallenge/projects/blob/main/projects/kubernetes/cloud-resume-challenge.md) and https://cloudresumechallenge.dev/docs/extensions/kubernetes-challenge/.
 ---
-title: "Web App Deployment in kubernetes(K8s) Cluster"
+"Web App Deployment in kubernetes(K8s) Cluster"
 ---

 | Challenge name | Cloud(s) | Challenge goal | Contributor |